getperf/getterm-db/README.md

 ## Notes

-- For new connections, open the **SSH** navigation view, click the + icon on the right side of an SSH entry, and register a new connection host.
+- For new connections, open the **SSH** navigation view, click "Edit" in the upper right, and register a new connection host.
 - After an SSH connection is established, the `vscode-shell-integration.sh` script is automatically loaded to enable the shell integration API.
 - The `vscode-shell-integration.sh` script appends escape sequences that indicate command start and end events.
 VS Code reads these sequences and integrates them with the shell integration API.
 - To persist shell integration, please add the following line to your .bash_profile: